The Baron (album)

-The Baron is the 66th album by American country singer Johnny Cash, released on Columbia Records in 1981 (see 1981 in music).
+The Baron is an album by American country singer Johnny Cash, released on Columbia Records in 1981 (see 1981 in music).
 The title track was a top ten hit, and three singles in all — including "Mobile Bay" and "The Reverend Mr. Black" / "Chattanooga City Limit Sign" — were released, though the latter two were rather unsuccessful in the charts, peaking at No. 60 and No. 71.

-Cash recorded the album with famed countrypolitan producer Billy Sherrill.
+Cash recorded the album with countrypolitan producer Billy Sherrill.
 Other sessions with him would be released on the 2014 album Out Among the Stars.

+Critical reception

+The Boston Globe wrote: "That half of the songs are partly spoken, sometimes over syrupy strings, adds to the embarrassment."